-Last week, one of the questions that came up was about God's plan.
+One of the questions that often comes up is about God's plan.
 And yes, through all eternity God had a plan.
-His plan was to author creatures who could choose Him freely - angelic and human, and offer His life to them, as His life existed within the Trinity, - free unconditional, self-giving love - a total gift of self.
-The plan essentially at its root is because God is love - the plan was not just for justice.
+His plan was to author creatures who could choose Him freely - angelic and human, and offer His life to them, as His life existed within the Trinity, - free, unconditional, self-giving love - a total gift of self.
+The plan, essentially at its core, is because God is love - the plan was not just for justice.
 It was God wanting intimacy with us.

 Intimacy was His first intention before it needed to be a saving intention, as well.
-He didn't set us up to fall.
+God didn't set us up to fall.
 His plan preceded sin.
 The plan pre-existed the sinful action.
-The why cannot be reduced to salvation because the plan preceded the need for it.
-They why is bigger than sin itself.
+The why cannot be reduced to salvation, because the plan preceded the need for salvation.
+The why is bigger than sin itself.

 It's a plan for love.
 God wanting intimacy with us - before He needed to save us.
-The why He came cannot be reduced to fixing the plan before it arose.
-"Sin is just a drop of water in the burning furnace of God's love."
+The why He came cannot be reduced to fixing the plan before it arose. [slide] "Sin is but a drop of water in the burning furnace of God's love."
 St. Therese

-[What is God doing at the moment we are sinning?
+What is God doing at the moment we are sinning?
 "Where sin abounded, grace abounded all the more."
 Romans 5:20 Grace is God's love offered to creatures.
-At that moment of sin - God is pouring out more love to you.
-God can handle our sin - He can handle everything - the question is will we let him.]
+At that moment of sin, the moment we are hurting Him - God is pouring out more love to you.
+God can handle our sin - He can handle everything - the question is will we let him.

+Why He came is more than just to save us - He came to love us.
 So the plan is love.
 God is love.
 Remember we talked about how when a lover and his beloved are separated that they send love letters.
 That works for awhile, but the goal of every lover is intimacy.
 God is the divine Lover.
 He's coming to us for intimacy.
 Who God is, always informs us of what God does.
 God is Love.
 The Bible is the love letter of the Father to his children.

 Eventually though, that is not enough, the Lover will come to His beloved.
-If the point is intimacy, eventually the Lover will come to his beloved.
+If the point is intimacy, eventually the Lover will have to come.
 Let's think about how He came.
 He is laying down His power.
 He came in a way that veils His power.
 He came as a baby - in an unknown backwoods town - to unknown parents - in a cattle feeding trough.
 His power if known would overwhelm us.
 His arrival screams that He is laying down His power.
 He continued that through His entire life.
 All the way to the end He remains approachable.
 God's power would overwhelm our freedom.
 He wants our love freely given.